 Lupus is a disease that affects the immune system of a dog by attacking its tissues.
-This can be a frightening disease to a dog owner due to the variety of life threatening symptoms it can cause.
-Because of this, it's important for a dog owner to be familiar with lupus and how it is treated.
+There are two types of lupus, and one of them, systemic lupus erythematosus (SLE) can be a frightening disease due to the variety of life-threatening symptoms it can cause.
+Because of this, it's important for a dog owner to be familiar with SLE and how it is treated.

 What Is Lupus in Dogs?